-\section{Simulation-Based Inference}
+\section{Simulation-based Inference}

-Let $\bx = x_1, \ldots, x_N$ denote a data sample of $N$ exchangeable observations, and let $\bth$ be an unobserved parameter of interest.
-We assume that the data depend on $\bth$ through a likelihood $p(\bx \mid \bth)$ and that $\bth$ follows a prior distribution $p(\bth).$ We seek to compute the posterior distribution of $\bth$ conditioned on some observed dataset $\bx_o,$
+Let $\bx_o$ be an observed dataset that depends on an unobserved set of parameters $\bth$ through a likelihood $p(\bx_o \mid \bth).$ Suppose that $\bth$ follows a prior distribution $p(\bth).$ The primary aim of Bayesian inference is to compute the posterior distribution of $\bth$ conditional on $\bx_o$.
+From Bayes' rule, it follows that

+Classical computational methods for Bayesian inference (e.g. MCMC) estimate the normalizing factor of the right-hand side of this expression through repeated evaluation of the joint density of the prior and likelihood.

-Now suppose, under our data generating model, that the likelihood is a \textit{simulator} with an intractable density function from which we nevertheless can sample simulated data.
-A prototypical simulator is a computer program that takes parameters $\bth$ as inputs, samples a sequence of random internal states (that is, latent variables) $\bz_t \sim p(\bz_t \mid \bth, \bz_{<t}),$ and finally, as output, generates data $\bx \sim p(x \mid \bth, \bx).$ If the latent space, typically corresponding to the stochastic evolution of a dynamical system, is large enough, the data likelihood
+A \textit{simulator} is a computer program that takes parameters $\bth$ as inputs, samples a sequence of random internal states (latent variables) $\bz_t \sim p(\bz_t \mid \bth, \bz_{<t}),$ and finally generates data $\bx \sim p(\bx \mid \bth, \bz)$ as output.
+If the simulation's latent space (representing the unobserved stochastic evolution of the system) is large, then the ensuing likelihood